dogukannn/dogukannn.github.io/_posts/2022/2022-06-11-terrain-rendering-with-perlin-noise.md

 published: false
 title: Terrain Rendering with Perlin Noise
 ---
-In this project we will see how can we render procedural terrains using OpenGL with the help of Geometry Shaders and Perlin Noise.
+In this project we will see how can we render procedural terrains using OpenGL with Perlin Noise.
+To optimize these calculations we will use geometry shaders to generate terrain on our GPU.

 ## Terrain Rendering